mikef-nl/azure-batch-rendering/plugins/blender/README.md

 ![](../images/blender/file-group-drag.png)

 The name of the file group is based on the blend file and can be changed should you wish.
 Note that running the job from Blender multiple times will use the same file group.
-This is fine and only those files that have been modifed will be uploaded to your file group.
+This is fine and only those files that have been modified will be uploaded to your file group.

 Ensure ```Include sub directories``` is checked.
 Under File options keep the ```Prefix``` empty, ```Flatten``` and ```Full path``` disabled.
 Then click ```Create and close```.